MathStuff/Matrices/README.md

             features=["Name","Height","Weight"],
             decimal=1)

-#coldtypes parameter may be required in cases where the data given doesn't represnt the desired data types
+#coldtypes parameter may be required in cases where the data given doesn't represent the desired data types
 ```
 ----------------------------------------
 ##### Give a string filled with data and use the numbers in it to create a matrix